bad brake booster symptoms

 The symptoms of a bad brake booster include brakes that don't work properly, longer stopping distances, a harder brake pedal and sometimes an engine that cuts out when you brake hard.

-If the brake booster on your car is faulty then the brake pedal will be harder to push down on.
+Generally, if the brake booster on your car is faulty then the brake pedal will be harder to push down on.
 The brakes won't work as well as they should and it will take longer to stop.

-Symptoms Of A Bad Brake Booster
+What Are The Symptoms Of A Bad Brake Booster?